Blog

 Easy to Use Tech AutoPacific’s research shows that customer satisfaction is strongly influenced by the ease of understanding and ease of use of a vehicle’s information system.
 Ever since BMW’s terrible first generation iDrive system in 2001, carmakers have been trying to optimize the capability and ease of use of their systems.
 Some do it better than others.
 The system in the 2016 Nissan Maxima debuted in the 2015 Murano.
 It is well thought out, has large, easy-to-read displays and is relatively intuitive.
 While the new Maxima won’t pass the rental car test (midnight, pouring rain, unfamiliar car, start-up, adjust radio, heat, etc), it is pretty good.
 One of the best.

 Five Models – No Options There are five levels of Maxima each with a different level of equipment.
 There are no options.
 Just pick a model.
 All are standard with navigation and remote start.
 The second level up – SV – adds leather, the SL adds a panoramic roof to the SV, the SR sports model adds 19-inch wheels, the Platinum top of the line adds a quilted leather trim set.
 SL, SR and Platinum include Nissan’s “Safety Shield Technology” that includes predictive forward collision warning, emergency braking, adaptive cruise control and blind spot warning.
-NissanConnect services developed with SiriusXM brings a smartphone app that provides remote locking, remote start, remote horn and lights plus emergency services like collision notification.
+NissanConnect services developed with SiriusXM brings a smartphone app made by developers like the react native developers sydney that provides remote locking, remote start, remote horn and lights plus emergency services like collision notification.
 For those concerned about their teens driving, there is speed, curfew, and geo-boundary limits programmable through the app.

 Driver’s Car The 2016 Nissan Maxima is an excellent driver’s car.
 The 300-horsepower V6 is just right for the car.
 In sport mode, the powertrain comes alive changing settings for throttle, transmission and steering response, plus adjusting the active sound enhancement system.
 The Maxima feels very solid, substantial and quiet.
 Nissan has called Maxima the “4-door Sports Car” since 1989 – this Maxima has the credentials to live up to the name.